Eaztzide/VictoriousPy/README.md

 # VictoriousPy
 My collection of Python codes
-This repository cntains scripts and modules that I created
+This repository contains scripts and modules that I created